apache/fluo-website/_recipes-1-2/tools/table-optimization.md

 ## Command Example

 Fluo Recipes provides an easy way to optimize a Fluo table for configured recipes from the command line.
-This should be done after configuring reciped and initializing Fluo.
+This should be done after configuring recipes and initializing Fluo.
 Below are example command for initializing in this way.

 ```bash